Chanka0/Twitch-Recall/README.md

 - Quick

 ## How To Use
-1. Run the executable or open it in the console of your choice
+1. Open it in the console of your choice
 2. Grab the TwitchTracker link for the stream (Streamer -> Streams -> The stream you want)
 3. Copy the link into the program when prompted (should look like https://twitchtracker.com/channel/streams/stream_id)
 4. Hit enter